 The financial statements contain information about GMR Lion Energy Limited as an individual company and do not contain consolidated financial information as the parent of a group.
 The Company owns 73% of the issued share capital of GMR Upper Karnali Hydropower Limited.
-The Company has taken advantage of the exemption provided by the Mauritius Companies Act 2001 allowing a wholly owned or virtually owned parent company holding a Category 1 Global Business Licence not to present consolidated financial statements.
-The ultimate parent, GMR Infrastructure Limited, a company incorporated in India, prepares consolidated financial statements in accordance with Indian Generally Accepted Accounting Principles (referred to as "Ind AS").
+The Company has taken advantage of the exemption provided by the Mauritius Companies Act 2001 allowing a wholly owned or virtually owned parent company holding a Global Business Licence not to present consolidated financial statements.
+The ultimate parent, GMR Infrastructure Limited, a company incorporated in India, prepares consolidated financial statements in accordance with Indian Generally Accepted Accounting Principles.